wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part8.md

 Tags: Azure Pipelines, DevOps, Pipeline as Code
 Slug: yaml-pipelines-part8
 Author: Willy-Peter Schaub
 Summary: Continuous Deployment seems important.
-It deploys new features, bug and hot fixes, which we can release to our delighted customers on demand.
+It deploys new features, bugs, and hot fixes, which we can release to our delighted customers on demand.

 Welcome back to another installment of pipeline wizardry.
 In [part 7](/yaml-pipelines-part7.html) we wrapped up our application-type continuous integration (CI) pipeline.
-OK, we have nailed the build, but what about continuous deployment (CD)?
+OK, we have nailed the build, but what about the release, aka continuous deployment (CD)?

 ---